Jack-Edwards/jack-hacks/_posts/2023-07-20-client-side-password-hashing.md

 That being said, I strongly believe a responsible authentication provider should takes measures to *mitigate* the damage caused by a database breach.
 Not to protect the organization's interests (at least not directly), but to protect their users from the fallout.

+Those words sounds nice, but what am I talking about?

+Most server-side password hashing algorithms are designed for a specific use-case: the server.
+The algorithm needs to stress server in ways that will not exhaust the server's resources, preventing it from processing other requests at the same time.
+PBKDF2, the standard password hashing algorithm used in ASP.NET, is designed to stress the CPU.
+The memory and disk are left alone.
+This means an adversary with access to hashed passwords, hashed using PBKDF2, only need to design a system with the CPU in mind.

 ### Enter the client-side pre-hash